 Recreation, Arts and Culture

-Understanding changing consumer demand for recreation and leisure activities across the nation.
-National Endowment for the Arts has been the leading provider of information on recreation and leisure in the United States since the 1980s.
-David Keen served as lead researcher for the NEA in repeat Surveys of Public Participation in the Arts.
-Mr. Keen helped the NEA restore its franchise as the leading information source in this field after the NEA’s less-successful experience with its 2007 Survey.
+In addition, National Endowment for the Arts (NEA) has been the leading provider of information on arts, recreation and leisure in the United States since the 1980s.
+Keen Independent has helped organizations use these data to find meaningful results that address the tough issues, and implement proactive solutions that benefit the community.
+David Keen has served as lead researcher for the NEA in repeat Surveys of Public Participation in the arts and currently sits on the NEA research evaluation panel.

 History is not dead (in Kansas).
 David Keen performed site visits, intercept surveys, telephone surveys, focus groups, executive interviews and other research for the Kansas State Historical Society (KSHS), which operates the Kansas Museum of History and the Center for Historical Research in Topeka and 16 historic sites throughout the state.
 Although the assignment was initially intended to focus on changes to individual KSHS products and services, the best ways to market KSHS, and other specific issues (e.g., naming, signage, logo), Mr. Keen found the challenges that KSHS faced to be much bigger — people were not going to KSHS facilities, even though they are of high quality.
 KSHS market penetration was about one-half of one percent of the Kansas population, with a downward trend.

 Dave Keen asked, “Is history dead?”
 He explored the public’s interest in history, researched other facilities (Colonial Williamsburg in Virginia reported a 50 percent drop in attendance since its peak in the 1970s) and documented the intense competition for leisure time in the Kansas market.
 However, Kansans still displayed an interest in history and going to history museums and centers.
 One-third of Kansans research their own family history.